-The BEST Sugar Cookies that are sweet, chewy, soft yet firm enough to be decorated.
+The Best Sugar Cookie Recipe that will never fail you!
+Sweet, chewy, soft but still firm enough to hold up to being decorated.
 Simply delicious!This post may contain affiliate links.
 When you click on these links, I get a small percentage back to me that helps me run my blog at no cost to you!
 For more information see my disclosure policy.

 I have a love/hate relationship with the holiday season.
 I LOVE all of the treats and goodies that are made this time of year, and I also DISLIKE all of the treats and goodies.
 There are certain things that you just have to make each Christmas, and for my family, it’s sugar cookies.
 We always make Santa Claus faces to leave for the “Big Guy” on Christmas Eve, but I saw these super cute Mickey Mouse and Minnie Mouse Christmas cookies and decided I wanted to give them a try.
 Who doesn’t need a little Mickey this time of year?
 I’ve been using this sugar cookie recipe for many years and it has never failed me.
 The only problem that I’ve run into is that sometimes I eat too much of the dough before I have the chance to bake it, then I have to make more.
 I call it The Best Sugar Cookie Recipe because I have found it to be just that.
 Sweet, chewy, soft, but still firm enough to hold up to being decorated.